vshn/exporter-filterproxy/README.md

 ## Quick Start

-You can run the `exporter-filterproxy` using docker-compose by running.
+You can run the `exporter-filterproxy` using docker-compose or in kubernetes using kind.

+### Docker Compose

+To test the `exporter-filterproxy` in docker and exposing static targets you can run:

 ```
 make docker-compose-up